AkselGlyholt/AkselGlyholt/README.md

 - 🔭 I’m currently not working on any project

-- 🌱 I’m currently learning NextJS, Typescript and Redux
+- 🌱 I’m currently learning Swift and SwiftUI

 - ❓ Ask me about anything related to Web development